webmastersmith/WGU_Cloud_Computing/D329_CompTIA_Security+SY0-601/CompTIA_Security+SY0-601.md

 - **Tailgating**: Gaining unauthorized physical access by following an authorized person into a secure area.
 - **Eliciting information**: Extracting sensitive information through casual conversation or questionnaires without arousing suspicion.
 - **Whaling**: Targeting high-profile individuals or executives in phishing attacks.
-- **Prepending**: Adding malicious code or content to legitimate files or documents.
+- **Prepending**: Adding malicious code or content to legitimate files or documents to gain trust.
 - **Identity fraud**: Impersonating someone else to access their accounts or resources.
 - **Invoice scams**: Sending fake invoices to individuals or organizations to trick them into making payments.
 - **Credential harvesting**: Collecting usernames and passwords for unauthorized access.